CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup)
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here
      - https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&t
-   - This is the written up list of the video
+   - This is the written up list of the the necessary actions that worked for me
      - Ubuntu Desktop
        - Install Ubuntu 20.04 onto desktop with at least 256 G hard drive memory
        - Download and install SDK manager software from here https://developer.nvidia.com/embedded/downloads#?search=sdk